 Harry has a long history in ski racing in New Hampshire.
 Most recently he has was Head Coach and Program Director for the Bretton Woods Ski Team, where he worked for a decade.
 Prior to his tenure at Bretton Woods Harry was the Program Director for the Sunlight Ski Team Educational Foundation in Glenwood Springs, Colorado and the Director of Racing at the Colorado Rocky Mountain School.
 Harry was also the Program Director of the Franconia Ski Club in the 1980’s.
 He also has coaching experience as Head Coach of Ski Valley Christmas Camp, Crotched Mountain Ski Club, Greek Peak Christmas Camp and the WVA Summer Race Camp in Hintertux, Austria.
 During his college career, Harry was a four-year member of the University of New Hampshire at Plymouth Ski Team where he was inducted into their Ski Hall of Fame.
 He was also a member of the NEISC All Conference Team.
 Harry was a member of the NCSA National Champions Team, a top finisher in the Masters National Challenge and spent 2 years on the New England Pro Tour.
 He is also an accomplished tennis player and cyclist.

 Lexi Casale grew up racing in NH and is an LRT alum.
+She raced for Loon Race Team from age 8 - 15.
 She attended Waterville Valley Academy and won back to back championships in the Ski East League (‘08, ‘09) for Hingham High School.
 She is also a former Tecnica Cup winner (’08).
 Lexi attended Loon Fall camps in Copper, Colorado and a summer camp in Saas Fe, Switzerland with the Holderness School.
-She graduated from Plymouth State University in 2013 with a major in Social Sciences (focusing on Political Science and Sociology) and a minor in Spanish.
 Lexi coached for a year at Waterville Valley’s seasonal program, and two years at Loon’s seasonal X Team program before starting with LRT.
-She is a very strong skier who brings a great passion for the sport to her athletes and who relates her athletic experience very well to the next generation of skiers.
+She is a very strong skier who brings a great passion for the sport to her athletes and who relates her athletic experience to the next generation of skiers very well.
 More importantly, Lexi knows how to balance fun and hard work in order to get the most out of her athletes.
-She is very excited to return to LRT for her fourth season!
+She is very excited to return to LRT for her fifth season!